Cross Validation

 For large and very large data sets the cross validation process of sweeping through each and every observation point can take a great deal of time and computational effort.
 A quicker alternative is to carry-out the cross validation procedure at a random subset of the observation locations.

 Number of random points to validate allows you to specify the number of cross validation points.
-By default, this value is equal to the total number of observations.
-For large and very large data sets this values should be 1,000 or more to ensure a relatively stable set of error statistics.
+By default, this value is equal to the total number of observations or 100, whichever is lesser.
+For large and very large data sets this value should be 1,000 or more to ensure a relatively stable set of error statistics.
 Note, the entire data set is used through-out the cross validation process, not just the random subset.
 The random subset merely identifies the locations at which cross validation errors are computed.
 Also, note that the random subset is determined without replacement, using a random number generator that is randomly initialized for every execution; thus, the random subset may be different every time cross validation is run.

 Points Filter